avabellaw/shark-quiz/readme.md

 * I tested that the score was added to the leaderboard correctly and then displayed with only the home icon visible on the topbar.

     ![Leaderboard after end game](docs/manual-testing/leaderboard.webp)
-* I tested that you could still get back to the homepage after switching between "leaderboard" and "instructions".
+* I tested that you could still get back to the homepage after switching between "leaderboard" and "instructions" (without having to click the home button).

     ![Switching between "leaderboard" and "instructions"](docs/manual-testing/switching-leaderboard-to-instructions.gif)
 * The addition of a footer, on the homepage and end game screen, made the .game-area look disproportionately sized and uncentered.
 To fix this, I added a transparent border to separate the game-area from the footer.

     ![Before adding the footer](docs/manual-testing/before-adding-footer-border.webp)
     ![After adding the footer](docs/manual-testing/after-adding-footer-border.webp)